-You can review your intensity per lap chart and activity details to dive deeper into each rep and lap of the set.
+You can review each athlete's activity details to dive deeper into each rep and lap of the set.

 Mastering your technique will result in swimming efficiently.
 On the contrary, ramping up intensity to outperform a poor technique may negatively impact performance and leave you vulnerable to injury.
 It’s crucial to focus on your swimming technique and choose drills to isolate the different stroke phases.
 Mastering technique during training is the foundation upon which intensity is built, but how can you take a fundamental skill from performing it in drills to mastering it in races?